Welcome to Upper Moreland School District Food Services

 Meals are now available for FREE for all children the age of 0-18 years old!!

-- The meal packs will include five days’ worth of breakfasts and lunches
+- The meal packs will include four days’ worth of breakfasts and lunches to cover Wednesday, Saturday and the 2 Virtual Days

-- Pick up will continue in the same fashion since March.
-Cars will form in a line along the side of the High School to the front entrance in the same fashion as pick-up and drop-off of students during the normal school year.
+- Cars will form in a line along the side of the High School or the front entrance of the Cafetorium at the Elementary Center (Intermediate/Primary schools).
 Once parked at the step of the front entrance, a person from the vehicle will get out of their car and pickup their meals

 - Students do not have to be present at time of pick-up